doctorjbeam/mfwedding/content/_index.md

 ---
 draft: false
-when: "Sat 11th Feb 2023, 2:00 PM"
+when: "Sometime in late 2026"
 where:
-  first: "Higher Eggbeer Farm"
+  first: "The Burrow"
-  second: "Cheriton Bishop, Nr Exeter, Devon, EX6 6JQ"
+  second: "189 Springhill Rd, Denver VIC 3444"
 ---